519 Easton Road, Riegelsville, PA 18077, USA

 Move Beyond Discussion… Successfully Implement a Zero Trust Architecture and Manage Your Zero Trust Program

-Despite having implemented scores of specialized cybersecurity tools over the past decade, government and commercial enterprises are continuing to see uncontrollable waves of costly network and data breaches.
+Despite having implemented scores of specialized cybersecurity tools over the past decade, government and commercial enterprises continue to see uncontrollable waves of costly network and data breaches.
 As a result, the U.S. Federal Government is mandating the implementation of the Zero Trust Architecture.
-This mandate includes all Government agencies, and will all include all vendors who provide goods and services to the U.S. Government.
+This mandate includes all Government agencies and will eventually include all vendors who provide goods and services to the U.S. Government.

 The Zero Trust Architecture is a reality, but few organizations have implemented it to date due to several factors: